Becavalier/Cinderella/README.md

 # Cinderella
-Cinderella language and its compiler, built under LLVM.
+Cinderella language and its compiler, built with LLVM.

 ## How to use on MacOS?